hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## To integrate or not to integrate?

-Generally, we always look at our clustering without integration before deciding whether we need to perform any alignment.
-If we had performed the normalization on both conditions together in a Seurat object and visualized the similarity between cells, we would have seen condition-specific clustering:
+Generally, we always look at our clustering **without integration** before deciding whether we need to perform any alignment. **Do not just always perform integration because you think there might be differences - explore the data.** If we had performed the normalization on both conditions together in a Seurat object and visualized the similarity between cells, we would have seen condition-specific clustering:

 <p align="center">
 <img src="../img/unintegrated_umap.png" width="400">